 Male same-sex relationships are punishable by up to 14 years in prison under Nigerian national law, but 12 states in the mainly Muslim north also use parallel sharia courts to punish residents for crimes ranging from adultery to blasphemy.

 Last month's ruling in the northern state of Bauchi has raised fears of an increase in homophobia in Africa's most populous nation, where many are already hostile towards LGBTQ+ people.

 "This sentencing opens the door for more draconian judgments against LGBTQ persons.
-It's a call for violence," William Rashidi, director of LGBTQ+ rights group Equality Triangle, told the Thomson Reuters Foundation.
+It's a call for violence," William Rashidi, director of LGBTQ+ rights group Equality Triangle, told Context.